-It’s painful to remember our third ferry (Pha Ngan -> Surat Thani) because the passenger room was open to Sun and all of the fans were broken.
+It’s painful to remember our third ferry (Pha Ngan -> Surat Thani) because the passenger room didn’t have any window protection from the Sun and all of the fans were broken.
 Luckily for us, we departed at 5 PM and the Sun tends to set quite early in Thailand so it felt less horrible after 6:30 PM.

 Other Places in Samui